-The statistics for missing and murdered Indigenous women (MMIW) is staggering, and a grossly underreported issue across the U.S. and Canada.
-There is a day of awareness on May 5th to honour and remember the women and push for better systems to report, investigate and provide justice.
+The statistics for missing and murdered Indigenous women, girls and Two-Spirit people (MMIWG2S) are staggering; and grossly underreported across the U.S. and Canada.
+A national day of awareness every May 5th aims to honour and remember those impacted; pushing for better systems to report and investigate these cases and provide long overlooked justice.

 This post was updated June 17th 2022.
 Trigger Warning: This article includes mention of human trafficking, sexual assault and violence.

 Department of Justice data found Native American women are murdered at a rate 10 times that of the national average; this is such an alarming statistic it should be more widely and universally known.
 However, the time dedicated to covering this within mainstream media is sadly lacking and does not reflect the seriousness and urgency with which this should be highlighted.
 If White women were murdered in this way and at this level there would be an outpouring of concern followed by resources and action; every level of government would be involved in some way — likely garnering worldwide attention.

 Indigenous North Americans are acutely aware of the selective visibility the issues they face receive outside of their own communities; even after Canada’s comprehensive national inquiry, for example, that outlined many action points and goals to combat this issue; little has actually been implemented in any comprehensive and robust way.
 Here in the United States; despite the meaningful work of Secretary Haaland forming a new Missing & Murdered Unit within the Bureau of Indian Affairs Office of Justice Services; and President Biden expanding the criminal jurisdiction of Tribal courts to bring *non-Native perpetrators of sexual assault and human trafficking to justice — a significant contributor to murder and missing rates — MMIWG2S continues to be a marginalized movement within the consciousness of this nation as a whole.